 Answer: Close scrutiny of 2 Peter 3 and Jeremiah do reveal such a thing.
 The text there must be referring to two different judgments.
 Likewise Jeremiah and Genesis together.
 See the rest of this site for many more instances too.

 Q10.
 There was no death in the world before man sinned.

 Answer: The world in Romans is a translation of ‘Kosmos’ whose meaning is ‘what adorns the earth’ or human society.
 Further study of this use of its translation as ‘world’. in this site here, reveals that there are at least three different ‘kosmoses’ referred to in the Bible.
-So, sin could enter into any of these kosmoses referred to and man was only responsible for one of them.
+So, sin could enter into any or all of these kosmoses referred to.
+There can be sin in another ‘kosmos’ that man was not responsible for.
 So these statements are consistent with Gap Theory.
 The word kosmos may even mean ‘the totality or sea of man’s spirits/souls’ Romans 5:12 (KJV) 1 Corinthians 15:21 (KJV)